danihodovic/.dotfiles/distro-notes.md

     </keybind>

 # Debian
+Compared to Ubuntu and Linux Mint, Debian is **very** barebones.
+Aside from missing firmware, a lot of essential packages, such as  `keyboard-configuration` and `python-software-properties` (package that enables `apt-add repository`) are not installed by default.

 Debian has a million different versions of the OS to install.
 If you want a recovery live-usb you probably don't want to use the net installation iso (although this is the smallest).
 If you do install a live-usb distro, **make sure** to pick one with third-party firmware so that these packages don't need to be installed